viktar-hameza/starting-template-project/README.md

 ## Fonts

-In the project, use the font format: woff,woff2
+In the project, use the font format: woff, woff2

 [**Online Font Converter**](https://onlinefontconverter.com/)

 ## Pug + Bemto
-Mixins for writing BEM-style code for Pug, more syntax [Bemto](https://github.com/kizu/bemto)
+Mixins for writing BEM-style code for [Pug](https://pugjs.org/), more syntax [Bemto](https://github.com/kizu/bemto)

 Use the modifier syntax BEM of Nicolas Gallagher (block__element--modifier)
 ```Pug